MANDYTSANG007/README-Generator/demo-README.md

     ## Installation

-    To use this README Generator, run the following command in the terminal: node index.js
+    This is a sample readme.md

     ## Usage

-    This is a sample README.md
+    This is a demo

     ## License